Vatsal-Sharma2003/FRT-PROJECT/README.md

 ### License
-© 2024 All rights reserved by Vatsal Sharma.
-Das Designed for FRT Project.
+© 2024 All rights reserved by Vatsal Sharma Designed for FRT Project.